orblivion/orblivion/README.md

 This project is a general purpose map web application, aiming to replace the basic functionality of the Google Maps web app the same way that OrganicMaps aims to replace the Google Maps phone app.
 It's made for a platform called [Sandstorm](https://sandstorm.io).
 Sandstorm facilitates making easy to manage, private web applications for users who want a simple self-hosting solution.

-I [announced the release](https://sandstorm.org/news/2023-12-05-osm-on-sandstorm) on the Sandstorm Community blog, which includes an extentsive technical writeup.
+I [announced the release](https://sandstorm.org/news/2023-12-05-osm-on-sandstorm) on the Sandstorm Community blog.
+The post includes an extentsive technical writeup.

 The application allows users to collaborate by adding bookmark markers to the map.
 Say, for planning a vacation.
 Each user can then export the result and import it for use on their OpenStreetMap app on their phone (OrganicMaps, OSMAnd, etc) for navigation.
 Desert Atlas facilitates privacy: the only entities with access to the data are the specific users of a given map, the Sandstorm administrator, and whoever owns the hardware Sandstorm is running on.